vasilismg/Attention_mechanism_translate_dates/README.md

 ## Reference
 [deeplearning.ai/Sequence models](https://www.coursera.org/learn/nlp-sequence-models/home/week/3)

 The project is based on the programming assignment of deeplearning.ai, course Sequence models, Neural machine translation with attention.
-It was implemented in Keras and I reimplemented it using TensorFlow.
+It was implemented in Keras and I reimplemented it using TensorFlow 1.14.